flame-engine/awesome-flame/contributing.md

 You should put your project in this category if the following conditions are true:

 - Made with the Flame Engine
-- Published Google Play or Apple App Store.
+- Published on the Google Play or Apple App Store.

 Entries for that category should look like the following: